jaimin-k/Neural-Network---Deep-Learning/Gradient Descent/readme.md

-<h2>Developing a linear model that fits the data with minimal error using stochastic gradient descent</h2>
+<h2>Developing a linear model to fit the data with minimal error using stochastic gradient descent</h2>
 ___

 **Perceptron**